 Mr. Cody Morrow

-Cody Morrow is in his third year as the Assistant Band Director at Ocean Springs Middle School.
+Cody Morrow is in his fourth year as the Assistant Band Director at Ocean Springs Middle School.
 A native of Toledo, Ohio, and graduate of Ridgeland High School (Ridgeland, MS), Mr. Morrow attended the University of Southern Mississippi and received a Bachelor’s Degree in Music Education.

 While at Southern Miss, Mr. Morrow performed with the Pride of Mississippi, Symphonic Band, Wind Ensemble, Jazz Labs, and USM Orchestra under conductors Dr. Mohamad Schuman, Dr. Catherine Rand, and Dr. Jay Dean.
 His primary instructors were trumpet professor Dr. Jason Bergman and assistant professors of music education Dr. Amanda Schlegel and Dr. Mark Waymire.